Who is I’m a Celebrity South Africa contestant Janice Dickinson?

 Despite setting the record for participating in the most number of Bushtucker trials, finished in second place behind Christopher Biggins.

 I’m a Celebrity....
-South Africa begins on Monday 24 April at 9pm on ITV.
+South Africa airs on weeknights at 9pm on ITV.

 Join our commenting forum